Tailor-made trip to Colombia

 In the midst of his small nursery, William takes the time to explain the history of this gardeners’ cooperative.
 It all started with the movement initiated by the “Moravia florece para la vida” (Moravia blooms for life) project to transform the mountain of waste into a landscaped garden.
 The idea is to show that if you can change the life of a neighborhood with flowers, then maybe you can go even further.
 Their aim is to develop a local garden center business, bring life to the city and promote an environmental vision of urban planning.

-In the meantime, thanks to Cathy, we’re helping them to replant trees in the neighborhood, not a little proud to be the “godfather” of a little “guayacan” which, we hope, will grow big and light up the neighborhood with its golden leaves!
+In the meantime, we’re helping them to replant trees in the neighborhood, not a little proud to be the “godfather” of a little “guayacan” which, we hope, will grow big and light up the neighborhood with its golden leaves!

 Today in Moravia, as elsewhere in Medellín, or in Colombia in general, people are trying to get back on their feet and build something positive, helping each other and moving forward.
 The mountain of garbage has become a green hill, where community projects are helping to protect the environment and bring about social change in the neighbourhood.